davekelly/DH-Boilerplate/readme.md

 ##Components

 ###[DocsReader](https://github.com/daylerees/docs-reader)
-The documentation is handled by the integrated [DocsReader](https://github.com/daylerees/docs-reader) which produces documentation from
-Markdown files.
-You can find the files in `/docs`
+The documentation is handled by the integrated [DocsReader](https://github.com/daylerees/docs-reader) which produces documentation from Markdown files.
+You can find the markdown source in `/docs`. (`/docs/documentation.md` contains the left side navigation).

 ###[Guzzle](https://github.com/guzzle/guzzle)
 A "PHP HTTP client & framework for building RESTful web service clients"